tailcallhq/tailcallhq.github.io/docs/guides/telemetry.md

 ### Export to prometheus

 [Prometheus](https://prometheus.io) is a metric monitoring solution.
-Please note that prometheus works exclusively with metrics and other telemetry data like traces and logs won't be sent to it.
+Please note that prometheus works purely with metrics and other telemetry data like traces and logs won't be sent to it.

 Prometheus integration works by adding a special route for tailcall server router that outputs generated metrics in prometheus format consumable by prometheus scraper.